Disclosure: When you make a purchase through our links, we may receive a commission.

 Doesn’t matter whether it’s mountain, gravel, or cyclocross bike riding.
 They all best go with wax-based lubrication.
 Although some people prefer wet lube its use widely collects contamination from the surrounding.
 That directly causes wear problems.

 Some people prefer wet lubes so that they do not need to clean the drivetrain frequently.
-But not cleaning the drivetrain on a regular basis directly affects the component’s life shell.
+However, not cleaning the drivetrain regularly directly affects the component’s life shell.
 Which can greatly hit your pocket.

 So, always consider going with wax-based lube for these riding styles.
-This will keep your bike running smoothly for a longer period of time.
+This will keep your bike running smoothly for a longer period.

 For Commuting Bikes